 The Bowl Inn

 If you’re exploring the bustling city of Bristol, take a break at The Bowl Inn, situated in the outskirts to the North of the city, in Almondsbury.
 There’s nothing quite like an award-winning pint of Butcombe beer, but if you’re in the mood for a local South West cider, fine wine, or your favourite tipple, then The Bowl Inn’s sunny beer garden is the perfect spot.
 Feeling peckish?
 Sample the light bites and pub snacks, or go all-out with a classic pub dish, perfectly paired with your pint.

-The perfect base for exploring the Cotswold countryside, the Cotswold Gateway is a quintessentially British pub, complete with a cracking selection of award-winning Butcombe beers behind the bar and a menu full of delicious, locally-sourced classic pub meals.
+The perfect base for exploring the Cotswold countryside, the Prince Of Burford is a quintessentially British pub, complete with a cracking selection of award-winning Butcombe beers behind the bar and a menu full of delicious, locally-sourced classic pub meals.
 If you’re feeling thirsty after a day in the Cotswolds, take a break with a refreshing pint in our cosy beer garden.

 The Cottage Inn

 The Cottage Inn is where all the locals flock in Bristol when the sun is shining.
 Boasting waterside views, a pleasant outdoor beer garden, and a cracking selection of award-winning Butcombe beers, and local ciders behind the bar, it’s easy to see why.
 On colder days, you can retreat inside to curl up beside the crackling open fire, with your favourite Butcombe beer in hand.
 Why not indulge with a delicious, locally sourced pub meal, while you’re there?
 You deserve it!